The Best Pot Of Coffee

 Drinking a cappuccino from can be compared to eating an ice cream.

-Your water temperature needs to be just under the boiling point to brew the best cup of coffee.
+Your coffee water temperature needs to be just below the boiling point to brew the best cup of coffee.

 The water will extract the maximum amount of flavor from your beans at this temperature.